aws-samples/backup-recovery-with-aws-backup/README.md

 Follow the instructions below, confirming that each created CloudFormation stack is in the **CREATE_COMPLETE** state before proceeding with the next step.

+## Grant AWS Organizations Delegated Administrator permissions for AWS Backup Policies to the solution account
+Before you can manage and update AWS Organizations backup policies from another AWS account, you need to grant that account permissions via a [resource-based delegation policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_delegate_policies.html) in your AWS Organizations management account.

+The [aws-backup-org-resource-policy-delegate-backup-policy-mgmt.yaml](aws-backup-org-resource-policy-delegate-backup-policy-mgmt.yaml) CloudFormation template has been provided to deploy a resource-based delegation policy that grants the AWS account you have chosen for the solution to manage AWS Backup policies for the AWS organization.

+Run this command to deploy the policy in your AWS Organizations Management account.
+Make sure your permissions are set to your AWS Organizations management account:

+      aws cloudformation create-stack \
+          --stack-name "aws-backup-org-resource-policy-delegate-backup-policy-mgmt"  \
+          --template-body "file://aws-backup-org-resource-policy-delegate-backup-policy-mgmt.yaml" \
+          --parameters ParameterKey=SolutionHomeAccountId,ParameterValue=<The AWS Account Id where you are deploying the solution> \
+          --tags "Key"="Application","Value"="Backup and Recovery with AWS Backup Solution" \
+          --region <run this command in one region of your choice>

-## Central Account Backup Configuration
+## Central Backup Account Backup Configuration
 You must choose a single account that you wish to be the secondary store for backup copies for your AWS Organization.
-This account will receive a copy of each backup performed in the organization for the organization units you have specified.
+This account will receive a copy of each backup performed in the organization for the organization units you have specified in the solution.
 You should choose an account where permissions have been limited appropriately to administrative users.

 The central account configuration is completed by: